 - Use of the company seal, if applicable; and

 Our professionally drafted articles of association offer various enhancements to the standard model articles, allowing you to have one, two or three share classes.

 You can purchase these enhanced articles online for your new or existing company or when forming a company using Inform Direct.

-The articles can be amended and in another article we explain the process of changing the articles, with free template resolutions for the required special resolution.
-If a company changes its articles other than to the model articles a copy of the articles should be sent to Companies House within 15 days of the change for review.
-A copy of the amending resolution must also be send within 15 days of being passed.
+The articles of association can be amended and in another article we explain the process of changing the articles, with free template resolutions for the required special resolution.
+If a company changes its articles of association, other than to the model articles, a copy of the articles should be sent to Companies House within 15 days of the change for review.
+A copy of the amending resolution must also be sent within 15 days of being passed.
 You do not need to tell Companies House why you are changing the articles of association.

 The directors and company secretary (if one is appointed) of a company should have a good working knowledge of the company’s constitutional documents, especially the articles of association.
 When managing the business of the company, they need to be comfortable that they are acting within the powers conferred by the articles and following and processes or other formalities laid down there.